Core Program

 The Life of the Mind Seminar is open to adults 16 years or older from all educational backgrounds and takes place on Zoom.

-The reading list for all of the Life of the Mind Seminars is available below.
+The reading list for the Life of the Mind Seminar is available below.

 Reading list